 The lead author of the findings at the 247th National Meeting of the American Chemical Society reported that honey contains unique properties, which make it efficient in fighting infections on multiple levels.
 This ensures that it makes it difficult for bacteria to develop resistance as well, which means that is does not promote resistant bacteria in the gut, unlike conventional antibiotics.

 Honey has been found to use a combination of weapons that include polyphenols, hydrogen peroxide, and can also carry out osmosis.
 The fact that honey is an ambidextrous fighter makes it efficient to use multiple modalities in the act of killing bacteria, and one of these methods is osmosis.
-The honey’s high sugar concentration makes it possible for this golden liquid to draw water from the bacterial cells and leave the pathogens no other option but
+The honey’s high sugar concentration makes it possible for this golden liquid to draw water from the bacterial cells and leave the pathogens no other option but to die of dehydration.

 How Honey Breaks Bacterial Communication